The Ghost of Factory Records' Anthony H. Wilson

 What happened to the writers?

-Mr Biffo runs Digitiser's modern incarnations, Digitiser2000.com, and the Digitiser YouTube channel.
-Under his real name of Paul Rose he's a successful screenwriter, specialising in scripts for children's TV, but has worked on many different projects over the years, across film, TV, and videogames.
+Mr Biffo runs Digitiser's modern incarnation, the Digitiser YouTube channel.
+He also ran the website Digitiser2000.com until it was taken offline in 2024, though it's still accessible via the Wayback Machine.
+Under his real name of Paul Rose he's a successful screenwriter, specialising in scripts for children's TV, but has worked on many different projects over the years across film, TV, and videogames.

 Mr Hairs, aka Tim Moore, is now an award-winning travel writer, having authored a number of best-selling books.